RSV Lahn-Dill

 The RSV Lahn-Dill (shortened: Wheelchair sport association Lahn-Dill, in German: Rollstuhl Sport Verein Lahn-Dill) is an association for wheelchair basketball in Wetzlar.
 The Association was founded in 1983.

-The Association counts to the most successful clubs in Germany, with fourteen German titles of championship.
+The Association counts to the most successful clubs in Germany, with fourteen German titles championships.
+It won its first national championship in 1988.
 In the last years it was one of the most successful clubs worldwide.
 Lahn-Dill participated in all three European competitions and won the Willi-Brinkmann-Cup finals 2002 in Łódź.
-The club won the IWBF Champions Cup three times in a row between 2004 and 2006, being the first German team ever to win the Champions Cup.
+The club won the IWBF Champions Cup three consecutive seasons between 2004 and 2006, earning the distinction of being the first German team to win the Champions Cup.